fujeyla/processing4netbeans/README.md

 - add processing.org contributions libraries thanks to an included downloader/installer
 - benefit from code completion, debugger, profiler and other usual tools from the netbeans IDE

-Currently, the netbeans 8 version is supported
+Netbeans 8.2 and Netbeans 9 are supported, download the dedicated nbm file.

 ## Download

-You can retrieve the latest compiled version of the plugin [here](https://github.com/fujeyla/processing4netbeans/tree/master/nbm "processing4netbeans nbm")
+You can retrieve the latest compiled version of the plugin [here](https://github.com/fujeyla/processing4netbeans/tree/master/nbm "processing4netbeans nbm").
+Choose either org-netbeans-modules-java-processingproject-nb8.nbm or org-netbeans-modules-java-processingproject-nb9.nbm , depending on your IDE version.

 **_(notice the plugin is not officially released yet on the netbeans plugins page, coming soon)_**